Surface slices and homology spheres: Acknowledgements.

 \section{Acknowledgements.}

 Thanks to my advisor Joshua Greene for his support.
 Thanks to Peter Feller, Tom Mark, Linh Troung, and Luya Wang for inspiring conversations during the AIM 4D Topology Workshop.
 Thanks to Antonio Alfieri for helpful comments in improving clarity.
 Thanks to Maggie Miller for pointing out an error in an earlier version of this paper.
+Thanks to Aliakbar Daemi and Chris Scaduto for clarifying the gauge theoretic side of things, and Tye Lidman for help with the hyperbolic geometry argument at the end.
+Thanks to Marco Marengon, Brendan Owens, and the anonymous referees for help with revision.